 This is crucial and probably one of the most overlooked parts of the content-based link building.
 You can go to a lot of effort to create what genuinely is a fantastic piece of content, but, if the people who care about it do not have the ability to link, it may not work as a link building piece.

 The ability to link is crucial.
 If the people who care do not actually have blogs or websites, you won’t get links.
 You may get social shares, which is great and will get some traffic to your content.
-However, if your goal is links, then you probably won’t succeed.
+However, if your goal is to build links, then you probably won’t succeed.

 Let’s go to the extreme to demonstrate this.
 Imagine you owned an online store selling socks and you created a great piece of content about different sock types and how different types of socks can help with different types of activity.
 You think that the target audience for links is sock bloggers, but when you do your research, you can’t find any sock bloggers.
 Who is going to link to your content?